emmettbutler/Heads-Up--Hot-Dogs/README.rst

 - the value of beginning with a simple, naive implementation and then quickly iterating and optimizing.
 - it's better to show nothing at all than to show a buggy feature
+- seomthing about bloat/feature creep that I'm not sure of, should reflect on how to balance feature requests with simplicity

 - Touch hashes